Compare and view property values on the Property Information WebMAP.

-If you are not the owner of the property, have the owner fill out the Agent Authorization for Assessment Form
+If you are not the property owner, have the owner fill out the Agent Authorization for Assessment Form.

 As part of our commitment to ensuring the highest degree of accuracy for our annual assessments, we conduct ongoing market research which includes tenant/occupancy status of individual properties and the details relating to such.
 Accurately researching occupancy/tenancy, rental rates, operating costs and vacancy is a vital component in monitoring our local marketplace.
 The end goal is to provide our stakeholders with realistic, fair and equitable assessment valuations based upon market evidence.
 We are asking for your assistance in achieving this commitment.